howdyai/botkit/packages/docs/core.md

 Some bots have certain operations that should take precidence, even if that means stopping or interupting an ongoing conversation.
 Near universal examples of this are providing a "help" command, and providing a "quit" mechanism.

 For this type of trigger, Botkit provides a version of "hearing" that occurs _before_ any other processing of the message: [interrupts()](reference/core.md#interrupts).
-Triggers for inter
+Botkit will look for interruptions before passing the message through the dialog system, and before looking for any other triggers.